dbeniamin/1-100_PythonCode_Challenge/README.md

 **30.04.2024 -> day 41 - HTML Introduction** - Introductions to HTML structure.
 - Several exercises are based on HTML structure and implementation.

+**02.05.2024 -> day 42 - HTML Intermediate** - Intermediate level of HTML structure and design.
+- Several exercises are based on intermediate level of HTML structure and implementation.

 ### Contributing: